-When responding to concerns relating to child-on-child sexual violence or harassment, March CE Primary will follow the procedures set out in the anti-bullying/child-on-child abuse policy
+When responding to concerns relating to child-on-child sexual violence or harassment, The March CE Primary School will follow the procedures set out in the anti-bullying/child-on-child abuse policy.

-March CE Primary recognises consensual and non-consensual sharing of nudes and semi-nudes images and or videos (also known as sexting or youth produced sexual imagery) as a safeguarding issue.
+The March CE Primary School recognises consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery) as a safeguarding issue.
 All concerns must be reported to and dealt with by the DSL (or deputy).
-The school's protocols for dealing with such concerns follows DFE Searching Screening and Confiscation Advice and UKCIS Education Group-Sharing nudes and semi-nudes advice for education settings advice.
+The school's protocols for dealing with such concerns follows DfE Searching Screening and Confiscation Advice and UKCIS Education Group Sharing nudes and semi-nudes advice for education settings 2024 updated advice.

-Appendix E of this policy - this follows the guidance outlined in KCSIE 2023 Part 5.
+.Appendix E of this policy follows the guidance outlined in KCSIE 2024 Part 5.

-26. Female genital mutilation (FGM)
+27. Female genital mutilation (FGM)